An Infinite-Dimensional Insider Trading Game: Price Discovery

 \end{example}

 \begin{example}{\bf (Skewness Signal - Risk Reversals/Put Spreads)} \nopagebreak

 Assume the signal-contingent payoff densities $\eta(\,\cdot\,,s_i)$, $i=1,2$, are (truncated) skew-normal with matched location/scale and skewness parameters $\alpha_1>\alpha_2$, so the signal is a skewness shift: observing $s_1$ tells the insider the terminal payoff is more right-skewed than under the prior, while $s_2$ indicates more left-skew.
-Figure~\ref{fig: binary AD price discovery for skewness}(a,c) plots the signal-contingent densities $\eta(\,\cdot\,,s_i)$ against the prior, and Figure~\ref{fig: binary AD price discovery for skewness}(b,d) shows the resulting equilibrium strategies $W^*(\,\cdot\,,s_i)$.
+Figure~\ref{fig: binary AD price discovery for skewness}\,(a, c) plots the signal-contingent densities $\eta(\,\cdot\,,s_i)$ against the prior, and Figure~\ref{fig: binary AD price discovery for skewness}\,(b, d) shows the resulting equilibrium strategies $W^*(\,\cdot\,,s_i)$.

 The equilibrium strategies $W^*(\,\cdot\,,s_i)$ tilt exposure toward the favored tail.
 When the signal induces right-skewness ($s_1$), $W^*(\,\cdot\,,s_1)$ loads positively on the right tail (and relatively negatively on the left tail), and is well-approximated by a \textbf{risk reversal} (long out-of-the-money calls financed by short out-of-the-money puts).
-Under $s_2$ the strategy takes the opposite stance, concentrating exposure on the left tail, which can be implemented by the corresponding \textbf{put spread}/risk-reversal in the opposite direction.
+Under $s_2$ the strategy takes the opposite stance, concentrating exposure on the left tail, which can be implemented by the corresponding \textbf{put spread}, or equivalently a risk reversal in the opposite direction.

 \end{example}